Carlos Santana Player Props: Pirates vs. Astros

 Carlos Santana At The Plate

-- Santana has reached base via a hit in five games this season (of 10 played), and had multiple hits in three of those games.
+- Santana has picked up a hit in five of 11 games this season, with multiple hits three times.

-- He has gone deep in two of 10 games played this season, and in 4.7% of his plate appearances.
+- He has homered in two of 11 games played this year, and in 4.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.